gacetta/notes/react.md

 - easier to test

 ----------------------------------------------------------
-## adding defaultProps to functional components
+## defaultProps to functional components
 ----------------------------------------------------------
-we can add default properties after we define a component.
-We can use these property values (or not) for each instance of our component.
-If a property isn't defined -> grab the value from the default properties.
-OR if a property is defined, overwrite the default property.
-OR if a property isn't defined -> don't display the property at all.
+after defining a component, we can set default property values which can be used (or not) for each instance of our component.
+- if a prop isn't defined -> grab the value from the default props.
+- if a prop is defined, overwrite the default prop.
+- if a prop isn't defined -> don't display the property at all.

   const Header = (props) => {
     return (